 What we do

 The Trust runs Fellowship Programmes, targeting countries of the former Soviet Union and the Middle East & Gulf.
 In Spring 2017, we launched a new Fellowship Programme for Russia, the Caucasus and Wider Europe.
-Later in the year we will launch our Central Asia programme.
+In late 2017 we launched a new Central Asia programme.